CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_DIN_Analysis.md

 Few stations have data from more than a few years.
 DIN data has been collected over the past couple of years, at several stations in the mid 200s, and at a handful of stations pretty much every year since 2001.
-Generally the rule we have used to examine trends is to ficus on sites with relatively complete records, say at least two of the last five years and at least ten years total.
+Generally the rule we have used to examine trends is to focus on sites with relatively complete records, say at least two of the last five years and at least ten years total.